Tips and Tricks for Autonomous Learning

 The decision about the content is guided entirely by your individual interests.
 Depending on whether you are learning the target language for everyday use or for specific purposes, e.g. for study or professional purposes, you should select the corresponding content.
 Which language skills you give priority to depends on what you already know.
 As a beginner learning a new language, it makes sense for you to learn the receptive skills of listening and reading comprehension as well as vocabulary at the start.
 This will allow you to immerse yourself in the language and to develop a feeling for the new sounds, words and sentences before you move on to more challenging tasks.
 As an advanced learner, you should give priority instead to improving the skills of speaking and writing and, depending on your needs, to acquiring specific vocabulary.
 This information is of course general, and you can and should always define your own priorities.
 The more specifically you define your learning objectives, the less chance there is of getting lost amongst the wide variety of possibilities.

-With what do I want to learn?
-Learning material
+What do I want to learn with?
+Learning materials

 When learning autonomously it is essential that the answers to the exercises are included.
 It is also advisable to try out various learning materials.
 As a lower-level learner, you can for instance, combine a compact textbook for autonomous learning, which contains a relatively steep learning progression, with additional material that is as authentic as possible.
 As a higher-level learner, you can look for suitable, authentic listening and reading texts from the ever-growing range of options on the Internet.
 You can also engage in face-to-face or online tandems to communicate interactively in both oral and written forms, thus helping yourself and your partner via peer correction.